 Watercress, Nasturtium officinale is one of the most consumed wild plants in the world.
-You’ve probably heard of it, maybe even seen it in a nice grocery store, but, if you’re unfamiliar with harvesting your own watercress or cooking with it in general, I hope I can share a couple points to help you positively identify, harvest, and enjoy it.
+You've probably heard of it, maybe even seen it in a nice grocery store, but, if you're unfamiliar with harvesting your own watercress or cooking with it, I'll help you positively identify, harvest, and enjoy it.

 Before I hopefully inspire you to try some or propagate some in your nearby pond, know that watercress can be a bit invasive, and will take over streams and ponds.

 Watercress was brought over by Europeans as a food plant, but before you inoculate a stream near you with some, know that it will spread.
 That also means you should feel good about harvesting it if you find a good patch, even if it's on public land.

 Growing and Planting Watercress

 Growing watercress is easy.
 Removing watercress after it's established is the hard part.
 If you want to plant watercress, harvest plants keeping the roots attached, and put it on the edge of a contained pond or spring directly in the water.
 Planting watercress in a river can allow it to spread and threaten native plants.